fermyon/developer/content/spin/http-outbound.md

 * Although the underlying Spin interface is blocking, the `fetch` function is defined by JavaScript as async.
 You must await the response, but the request will always block, and the promise will resolve as soon as the request is returned.

-You can find complete example for using outbound HTTP in the JavaScript SDK repository on GitHub ([TypeScript](https://github.com/fermyon/spin-js-sdk/tree/main/examples/typescript/outbound_http), [JavaScript](https://github.com/fermyon/spin-js-sdk/tree/main/examples/javascript/outbound-http)).
+You can find a complete example of using outbound HTTP in the JavaScript SDK repository on GitHub ([TypeScript](https://github.com/fermyon/spin-js-sdk/tree/main/examples/typescript/outbound_http), [JavaScript](https://github.com/fermyon/spin-js-sdk/tree/main/examples/javascript/outbound-http)).

 {{ blockEnd }}